-As I wrote last week, during the week ended August 31, 2013 weather conditions were very wet!
-Following that, this past week, San Carlos received about 3 inches of rain from September 2 to 9; Blue Creek also received 3 about inches of rain during that time.
-Soil moisture is currently at the "water logged" stage in Blue Creek and "wet" in San Carlos.
-With San Carlos being of the red, well drained soil type, the 3 inches affect the crop less than the 3 inches in Blue Creek.
-The current forecast is for more intermittent rain, mostly light showers and an occasional thunderstorm.
+As I wrote last week, during the week ended September 7, 2013 weather conditions were very wet!
+Following that, this past week has continued with more rain.
+It seems that someone forgot to close the water tap somewhere!
+Soil moisture continues to be "water logged" in Blue Creek and "wet" in San Carlos.
+With San Carlos being of the red, well drained soil type, the continuous rains affect the crop less than in Blue Creek.
+We have now had almost daily rain for the last 4 weeks, this is unheard of.
+We are approaching levels for a "25 year event" for September rains; moreover, with a tropical depression in the western Caribbean, I expect a few more days of rain.